idolpx/script.idolpx.installer/README.md

 # script.idolpx.installer
 Private Kodi build installer/updater<br>

+The main functionality is working.
+There are some features that still need to be completed.<br>

 ## Kodi Addon Setup

 1. Edit the "update_url" setting in "resources/settings.xml" to match your domain and that you upload the server scripts to